Admentus64/Patcher64Plus-Tool/Linux & Mac Installation Guide.md

     1. Check which version of .NET has been installed on your system  with `winetricks uninstaller`.
 You should see "Microsoft .NET Framework 4.5.2" in the list of installed applications, if not, install .NET 4.5.2 by running `winetricks dotnet452` from terminal.

-    1. If you have done the previous 2 steps and are still getting the error of the DLL file, you have to uninstall .NET 4.5.2 by using `winetricks uninstaller`, and then make sure to delete ANYTHING related to .NET from within the .wine folder.
+    1. If you have done the previous 2 steps and are still getting the error of the DLL file, you have to uninstall .NET 4.5.2 by using `winetricks uninstaller`, and then make sure to delete ANYTHING related to .NET from within the .wine-p64 folder.
 This includes the following folders that you'd need to remove (don't forget to rename the "user" in these paths to your username):
     ```
-    /home/user/.wine/drive_c/ProgramData/NetFramework/
+    /home/user/.wine-p64/drive_c/ProgramData/NetFramework/
-    /home/user/.wine/drive_c/Program Files (x86)/Microsoft.NET/
+    /home/user/.wine-p64/drive_c/Program Files (x86)/Microsoft.NET/
-    /home/user/.wine/drive_c/windows/Microsoft.NET/
+    /home/user/.wine-p64/drive_c/windows/Microsoft.NET/
     ```
     After deleting these folders and making sure .NET 4.5.2 is NOT installed, attempt to run Patcher64 once again (it might work without .NET, happened once during testing).
 If it still doesn't launch, reinstall .NET 4.5.2 with `winetricks dotnet452`.